terraform-aws-modules/terraform-aws-datadog-forwarders/modules/rds_enhanced_monitoring_forwarder/README.md

 Terraform module which process a RDS enhanced monitoring DATA_MESSAGE, coming from CloudWatch logs and forwards to Datadog.

-## Terraform versions

-Terraform 0.12 and above are supported.

-## Usage

 ## Usage

 ```hcl